 - Create an Event from the Event Setting related list.

 - Fill in the following fields:

-- Event Groups - if this field is not defined, the event will not be assosciated with an event group.
+- Event Groups - if this field is not defined, the Event will not be associated with an Event Group.

 Event Start Date,